IAppServices conventional routing¶

 Routing convention¶

 for every single public method available.
-Each IAppService
+Each IAppService's method will be

 given a name, and an http method (verb) constraint, based on its